highhair20/terraform-backend-s3/README.md

 ## Create Your Terraform Backend
-2. Clone this project
+1. Clone this project
-3. Execute Terraform commands
+2. Execute Terraform commands
 ```
 cd terraform-backend-s3
 terraform init
 terraform plan
 terraform apply
 ```

-## Test the Terraform Backend
+That's it.
+You should now have an s3 bucket for storing backend state and a DynamoDB table for locking the state so no two users can change it at the same time.

+## See it in action
+This section is optional and is only to see how objects manifest themselves in s3 and Dynamo for actual projects.
 To see how s3 and DynamoDB handle terraform backend state let's create two projects.
+From the root of the project:
 ```
-cd
+cd sample_project/sample-project-a
 terraform init -backend-config=backend.conf
 terraform plan
 terraform apply